GlobedGD/globed2/docs/launch-args.md

 `tracing` - enables some extra logging.

+`net-dump` - dumps as much network information as possible, both to the console and to a log file located in mod's save directory

 `verbose-curl` - enables verbose curl logging (can help figure out problems with web requests)

 `fake-server-data` - emulates a more lively server, for example, even if the server has no players connected to it, with this option, there will be a lot of fake players on the player list. same with fake levels and rooms. **ONLY** works in debug builds (`-DGLOBED_DEBUG=ON` was set when building the mod)